gottyduke/DKUtil/docs/Config.md

 If the data is initialized as a collection, the pointer to its members can be accessed by `[]` operator with proper index.
 It will return the first element if the data itself is not a collection, or the last element if the index is out of bound.

-To declare configuration data, initialize them with key field.
+To declare configuration data, initialize them with key field and section field.
 ```cpp
 using namespace DKUtil::Alias; // type alias